tunino91/stockPredictionRegression/README.md

-# Linear Regression Stock Prediction
+# Stock Prediction with Linear Regression

 ## Used Features
 1) Adj.
 Close: Close price of the day